-Back end: Back end development refers to the server side of an application and everything that communicates between the database and the browser.
+Back end: Back end development refers to the server-side of an application and everything that communicates between the database and the browser.
 (Languages: Java, PHP, Ruby on Rails, Python)

 Keeping in mind that your view of what a role accomplishes does not guarantee your comfort with its environment, let’s look at the feel of each side in a bit more detail.

 In contrast to the front end, organizing code (i.e. where to place code with a certain functionality? in what files?) is sometimes much more clearly laid out for you in the back end, especially if you are joining in on an already large project.
-That said, debugging can be much harder in the back end; you don’t need an entire server to be running to test surface level code, so you may not need as many dependencies up front as you do in the back.
+That said, debugging can be much harder in the back end; you don’t need an entire server to be running to test surface level code, so you may not need as many dependencies upfront as you do in the back.
 It can be the difference between rendering just a single HTML page and checking “is this how I want it to look?“ and having to boot up the entire app to see whether a variable is getting declared exactly how you want it.
-Such runs can get time consuming, especially in data science, when we sometimes only realize after a run has finished that we missed an egregious error in our model!
-Back end also requires willingness to wait to for your efforts to show up on the actual product, as they have to be implemented in the front to show up.
+Such runs can get time-consuming, especially in data science, when we sometimes only realize after a run has finished that we missed an egregious error in our model!
+Back-end also requires a willingness to wait for your efforts to show up on the actual product, as they have to be implemented in the front to show up.
 It may be discouraging to some, even when the work of both sides is equally important, that when a front end developer hacks for a couple hours, and you suddenly have 20 new pages, but when back-end engineers grind, it seems like their work is taking place somewhere remotely in the clouds.

 But, working with servers and databases also has its perks: What happens in the back-end are often those things we see as ‘magic’ in a product.
 What are the steps a server goes through in processing information?
 Or, how are continuous background processes managed?
 How do we make use of the information we capture in a way that would be useful to the user experience?
 If the prospect of figuring things like that appeals to you more than managing surface level navigation and cosmetics of pages, back-end handling might be the role for you.
-Classical code logic and efficiency also has a strong hold in the back end: storage efficiency, frequency of server pings, database queries, looping logic, and handling large amounts of data are all things to consider when working deep within a product.
+Classical code logic and efficiency also has a stronghold in the back end: storage efficiency, frequency of server pings, database queries, looping logic, and handling large amounts of data are all things to consider when working deep within a product.

 Strong classical logic error solving for backend, that said, has its counterpart in the front in the form of asynchronous coding and variable timing.
-The only concern with timing of things in the back end is efficiency, as in, are you querying the database in the the least time consuming way possible?
+The only concern with the timing of things in the back end is efficiency, as in, are you querying the database in the least time-consuming way possible?
 But in the front end, you also have to account for when each component loads.
 For example, if you want to scrape a site for the profile pic of a contact in say, a chrome extension, you have to make sure to wait for the actual chrome site to load the picture before you take in the data.
 But then how much do you wait for the picture to load?
 How often do you check and when do you stop checking?
 If questions like these spark your interest more than the classical view of code efficiency, and the stress of having to deal with code that doesn’t always run from top to bottom doesn’t faze you (see asynchronous programming), perhaps front end may be the role for you.